 Skip Stilettos & Wear Block Heels

-Stilettos simply aren’t good for your feet, we all know this.
-Because of their height (and how thin the heels are), a single night in stilettos means risking ankle sprains and foot injuries, Dr. Cunha says.
+Stilettos simply aren’t good for feet, we all know this.
+Because of their height and how thin the heels are, a single night in stilettos means risking ankle sprains and foot injuries, Dr. Cunha says.
 If you’re looking for a taller sandal, he suggests a block heel with an ankle strap, which will offer support, hold up your weight better than a stiletto and reduce the risk of a twisted ankle.
-They’re also much comfier to wear and easier to walk in.
+This kind of shoe is also much comfier to wear and easier to walk in.
 Win-win.

 Skip Mules & Wear Oxfords

 If you’re in the market for a closed-toe summer shoe, consider a pair of oxfords instead of mules.
 While mules tend to have a sufficiently wide shape, they lack ankle support.
-The advantage of the oxford, Dr. Cunha says, is that they have a little bit of a heel to them, and offer your toes more breathing room, which eliminates the risk of ingrown nails, irritation, bunions and more.
-Foot health benefits aside, we love how they add a borrowed-from-the-boys flair to any look.
+The advantage of the oxford, Dr. Cunha says, is that it has a little bit of a heel and offers your toes more breathing room, which eliminates the risk of ingrown nails, irritation, bunions and more.
+Foot health aside, we love how they add a borrowed-from-the-boys flair to any look.